 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 Know the medicines you take.
 Keep a list of your medicines and show it to your doctor and pharmacist when you get a new medicine.

 If you miss a dose, take it as soon as you remember.
 If you do not remember until it is time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not take two doses of JANUVIA at the same time.

 Yes.
-Eligible, privately insured patients may pay as little as $5 per prescription on each of up to 12 qualifying prescriptions.
+Eligible, privately insured patients may pay as little as $5 per prescription.
 Maximum savings is $150 per prescription.
+The coupon may be redeemed once every 30 days.
 Not all patients are eligible.
 Certain restrictions apply.
 Please see the Savings Offer page for Terms and Conditions.